martinpaljak/GlobalPlatformPro/README.md

 # GlobalPlatformPro from [javacard.pro](http://javacard.pro)

-Load and manage applets on compatible JavaCards from command line or from your Java project with a [Do What I Mean](http://en.wikipedia.org/wiki/DWIM) approach.
+Load and manage applets on compatible JavaCards from command line or from your Java project with a [Do What I Mean](http://en.wikipedia.org/wiki/DWIM) approach ([testimonials](./docs/Testimonials.md)).

 > Provides an **easy to use** and **high level** interface that most of the time **JustWorks<sup>(TM)</sup>**, is **flexible** and **[100% open source](#license)**!